Middle School Orchestra

 Mr. Tompkins received his Bachelor of Science in Music degree from Southern Adventist University (2000), where he studied cello under Dr. James Stroud.
 At Southern, Mr. Tompkins served as Principal Cellist of the University Orchestra, which toured Ireland during the summer of 1998.
 He earned his Master of Music Education degree from the University of Tennessee, Knoxville (2002), where he studied under Dr. Wesley Baldwin.
 As a graduate intern, he represented the UT School of Music at the Music Educators National Conference (2002).

 As a cellist, Mr. Tompkins has performed with several community and church orchestras.
 He has worked with numerous string camps including the Shiloh String workshop, which he founded and directed in 2007.
+Mr. Tompkins is currently on staff as Director and cello clinician at the East Cobb Upbeat Strings!
+Camp.
 Mr. Tompkins is also an accomplished church keyboardist, specializing in gospel music.
-He is currently a pianist at Shiloh SDA Church and Sunrise Baptist Church.
+He is currently a pianist at Shiloh SDA Church.

-Mr. Tompkins and his wife, Shawnte Scott-Tompkins ( AC Social Studies teacher at Hightower Trail Middle School), live in Marietta with their 8-year-old daughter, Gabrielle, who is an aspiring cellist!
+Mr. Tompkins and his wife, Shawnte Scott-Tompkins (6th Grade Social Studies teacher at Hightower Trail Middle School), live in Marietta with their 9-year-old daughter, Gabrielle, who is an aspiring cellist and percussionist!
+Gabrielle is currently in the Georgia Youth Symphony Camerata Orchestra.

-Paul O’Keefe is in his first year as Orchestra Assistant Director at Hightower Trail Middle School.
+Paul O’Keefe is in his fifth year as Orchestra Assistant Director at Hightower Trail Middle School.
 Prior to teaching at Hightower Trail, Mr. O’Keefe taught for 7 years at Wheeler High School, and 3 years at Daniell Middle School.
 While at Wheeler, the orchestra program grew quickly and they received 1st place awards for solos and string orchestra performances in Virginia and Florida.
-Under Mr. O’Keefe’s direction, the 7th and 8th grade orchestras at Daniell Middle School consistently received excellent and superior ratings at GMEA Large Group Performance Evaluation.

 Mr. O’Keefe received his Bachelor of Music Education degree from Florida State University (1998), where he studied Violin under Professor Karen Clarke.
 At Florida State, Mr. O’Keefe served as Director of the Tallahassee Youth Philharmonia Orchestra.
 Following graduation, Mr. O’Keefe served as clinician to the Tampa Bay Youth Orchestra, and served as a violin clinician to orchestra programs throughout the Hillsborough County area in Tampa, Florida.

 As a violinist, Mr. O’Keefe has performed with small ensembles and church orchestras throughout Cobb County.
-He performs regularly in string trios, quartets, solos, and orchestra Cantatas at Kennesaw United Methodist Church.
+He performs regularly in string trios, quartets, solos, Bluegrass ensembles and Orchestra Cantatas throughout Atlanta and Cobb County.

-Mr. O’Keefe and his wife, April O’Keefe, live in Kennesaw with their 7-year-old son (Carson), two 3 year-old twins (Molly and Logan), and a small Beagle name Leela.
+Mr. O’Keefe and his wife, April O’Keefe, live in Marietta with their 9-year-old son (Carson), two 6 year-old twins (Molly and Logan), and a small Beagle name Leela.